iquercorb/xows/README.md

 - Implementing features closer to modern chat clients like a one with name beginning by "D".

-The library is written in old fashion C-style Javascript to keep code as clear and optimized as possible, avoiding as most as possible Javascript false friends like the "this" keyword, anonymous functions, and modern Javascript syntax and confusional paradigms such as promises, sync and async functions features.
+The application is written in plain Javascript, in old-fashion (C-style) using many fcallbacks functions.
+The main code avoids as most as possible Javascript's false friends like the "this" keyword, anonymous functions, modern syntactic sugar and confusing (to me) paradigms such as Promises, "sync" and "async" mechanism.

-XMPP Client Features
+Things that still to be Implemented/Fixed/Tested
 ----------------------------------------------------------------------------------------
-- Connexion to server via WebSocket
-- In-Band Registration to server.
-- SASL Authentication using SAH-1, DIGEST-MD5 or PLAIN mechanism
-- Message Carbons (EXP-0280)
-- Message Archive Management (XEP-0313)
-- User Avatar (XEP-0084)
-- User Nickname (XEP-0172)
-- PEP Native Bookmarks (XEP-0402)
-- vCard4 Over XMPP and vcard-temp (XEP-0292, XEP-0054)
-- HTTP File Upload (XEP-0363)
+ - Probably a lot of small bugs
+ - Application main options via main screen (such as language selection)
-- Partial support for Multi-User Chat (XEP-0045)
+ - A good Tutorial for deployment
+ - Some code refactoring (especially on the GUI side)
+ - A proper loading handling to avoid graphicals glitchs

 Screenshots
 ----------------------------------------------------------------------------------------